I was waiting for the Korean Air flight at Mumbai airport. It was my first overseas trip.

 You will find girls highly fashionable.
 There are a plethora of shopping malls and cosmetics of all brands.
 No matter, how bad the economic situation, the clothing, and cosmetic industries will never be under recession.

-Another amazing thing I found is their desire to learn English language.
-It’s mind boggling to see an average family spending thousands of dollars on their kids to learn English.
+Another amazing thing I found is their desire to learn the English language.
+It’s mind-boggling to see an average family spending thousands of dollars on their kids to learn English.

 In Korea, the definition of vegetarian is a bit different.
-If you order a vegetarian food in the restaurants, don’t be surprised if you find few pieces of meat.
+If you order vegetarian food in the restaurants, don’t be surprised if you find a few meat pieces.

 There are no power cuts in this country which amazes me.

-I loved attending Worship service at Onnuri Presbyterian Church, Yongin City.
+I loved attending worship service at the Onnuri Presbyterian Church, Yongin City.
 It was the best part of my life in Korea.
-I was active in the Church.
-After Church, we used to go to Junho or Malcolm’s house to practice songs and occasionally we used to go restaurants and have Korean food or Pizzas.
+I was active in the Church programs.
+After the service, we used to go to Junho or Malcolm’s house to practice songs and occasionally go restaurants and have Korean food or Pizzas.
 Pizzas used to be my staple food there.
 I had never eaten so many pizzas in my life as I had in Korea.
 After a year or so, I started loving Korean food, especially Kimchi fried rice, bibimbap, Korean preparation of chicken and fish.

-Karaoke a.k.a.
-Norebang is a popular pastime where people pay to sing karaoke on their own or with a group.
-We had it free on our campus, and I used to occasionally go during weekends and sing some of my favorite songs.
-The room features microphones and television screens where you can follow the lyrics of popular English songs.
+Karaoke (Norebang) is a popular pastime where people pay to sing on their own or with a group.
+We had it free on our campus, and I used to go occasionally during weekends and sing some of my favorite songs.
+The room features microphones and television screens where you can follow the lyrics of popular English/Korean songs.

-Overall, I think, Korea is one of the best destination in Asia.
-People are enthusiastic to learn English and meet people from different culture.
+Overall, I think, Korea is one of the best destinations in Asia.
+People are enthusiastic to learn English and meet people from a different culture.
 I see tremendous growth in this part of the world.
-Korea is leading in the manufacturing sector – Samsung, LG, Hyundai are some of the renowned industries from this part of the world.
-Besides, there are a plethora of Engineers, software developers and technical people in this country.
-I also see tremendous opportunity for service industries to start the business in Korea in the coming years.
+Korea is leading in the manufacturing sector.
+Samsung, LG, Hyundai are some of the renowned Korean-based industries.
+Besides, there are a plethora of engineers, software developers, and technical people in this country.
+I also see tremendous opportunities for service industries to start a business in Korea.